FelixCharotte/FelixCharotte/README.md

 ### Hi there 👋

 # About ME
-Here is what is worth knowing about me.
+Here is what is worth knowing about me, in 2 minutes top chrono! ⏱️

 ## 🔭 I'm a 2nd year student
 ... at _Audencia Business School_ and _Centrale Nantes_ following the **Bachelor of Business Admistration** (BBA) specialized in _Big Data_ & _Management_.
 A lot of topics are covered in this degree but the one I'm slowly falling in love with is **Machine Learning**.